handgun50/PaperBoard/README.md

 - Clickable icons in Previews section, showing icon and app name in a dialog.
 - Apply section with 16 supported launcher.
 - Cloud based (only) wallpapers.
-- Wallpapers can be applied, cropped-and-applied, or downloaded.
+- Wallpapers can be applied or downloaded.
 - Muzei Support
 - In-App Icon Request tool.
 - Credits section.